ISHLT2026: Industry Symposia - Friday

 Didactic review of published literature on EMI, Temple data

-Jason Li, Mount Sinai, New York, NY USA
+Jason Li, MD, Mount Sinai, New York, NY USA

 Review of Mt.
 Sinai protocol for treatment of dd-cfDNA elevated in the absence of AR or infection, case studies